All Episodes

 Yes, sir.

-I'm trying to figure out how Timothy Geitner gets off saying it's not going to cost the taxpayers a dime when he's creating a whole new government agency that's going to employ hundreds of overpaid federal employees to shred apart our Ninth Amendment rights.
+I'm trying to figure out how Timothy Geithner gets off saying it's not going to cost the taxpayers a dime when he's creating a whole new government agency that's going to employ hundreds of overpaid federal employees to shred apart our Ninth Amendment rights.

 Well, they're lying.

-That's I mean, I they they don't have a dime without taxpayer money.
+They don't have a dime without taxpayer money.

-It's not gonna cost a dime, it's gonna be a pretty penny.
+It's going to be a pretty penny.

 I mean, look at the Department of Energy.